hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 * the name of the failing method ("propertyCanCauseTestFail")
 * the name of the class that test case comes from ("org.ga4gh.cts.core.LandingPageIT")
 * what assertion didn't pass ("`expected:<[tru]e> but was:<[fals]e`")

+Note that the failure is reported several times - directly to the TESTLOG by the CTK, and the failure is noted by the test runner we use (the [junit] task of the Apache Ant build/test toolset).
+This way if you direct the TESTLOG and the CTK logs to different locations such as console vs log files, you don't lose failure awareness.

 (We get the odd-looking assertion message because we're doing a string compare rather than a boolean compare ... can you fix that? :)